Aberdare railway station: Services

 The improved service was due to a campaign by the local Assembly Member and a successful trial in December 2017.
 The extra services began in April 2018.

-There was a dedicated rail linc bus that linksedwith the railway service.
+There was a dedicated rail linc bus that linked with the railway service.
 It was only available to rail passengers and operated to Penywaun, Hirwaun, Cefn Rhigos and Rhigos.
 The rail link bus no longer operates, but tickets are valid for use on Stagecoach South Wales routes that serve the aforementioned communities.
 Plans are being developed to reintroduce passenger rail services to Trecynon and Hirwaun.